JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Signoffs/CommunicationsSignoff.md

 # Communication Signoff
 ## FUNCTION OF THE SUBSYSTEM
-The Communication subsystem is responsible for receiving data from the Microcontroller subsystem, connecting the device to the Internet, and formatting and sending the received data to the Web & Wireless subsystem.
+The Communication subsystem is responsible for receiving data from the Microcontroller subsystem, connecting the device to the Internet, and formatting/encrypting and sending the received data to the Web & Wireless subsystem.
+Encryption is done to protect the data from outside malicious intent.
 These functions may be done in two configurations: 4G LTE or Wi-Fi.
 This subsystem can be configured to utilize 4G LTE (Long-term Evolution) as a standard in telecommunications to connect to the Internet for its near global coverage [1].
 This subsystem may also be configured to connect to the Internet using Wireless-Fidelity (Wi-FI) and its associated IEEE 802.11 (802 Family Set) standard [12].
 The Web & Wireless subsystem, a server conjoined to the Internet, will wait for data from the Communication subsystem, format and encrypt the data, and then store and display it for the user on a webpage.

 ## CONSTRAINTS ON THE SUBSYSTEM
 Constraints on the subsystem are as follows for 4G LTE configuration: